Symptoms Of A Bad Engine Immobilizer

 hand plugs in key, trying to start car engine

-When your engine immobilizer goes faulty, it won’t recognize the key’s radio signal.
-It remains at its default setting, assuming someone is stealing your car.
+When your engine immobilizer goes defective, it won’t recognize the key’s radio signal.
+It remains at its default setting, assuming someone is stealing your vehicle.

-Because the “activation code” from the key isn’t being read, the starting, fuel injection, and ignition systems aren’t activated.
+Because the “activation code” from the key isn’t being read, the primary, fuel injection, and ignition systems aren’t activated.

 As a result, the car won’t start when you turn the key.
 Precisely how this manifests itself varies from car to car.
 Most often, the engine will turn over but not start.